-Since March 10, 2010, Baoding Shengde started its operations and thereafter the Company manages its operations through two business operating segments: Dongfang Paper, which produces offset printing paper and corrugating medium paper, and Baoding Shengde, which produces digital photo paper.
+Since March 10, 2010, Baoding Shengde started its operations and thereafter the Company manages its operations through three business operating segments: Dongfang Paper and Tengsheng Paper, which produces offset printing paper, corrugating medium paper and tissue paper, and Baoding Shengde, which produces face masks and digital photo paper.
 They are managed separately because each business requires different technology and marketing strategies.

 The Company evaluates performance of its operating segments based on net income.
 Administrative functions such as finance, treasury, and information systems are centralized.
-However, where applicable, portions of the administrative function expenses are allocated between the operating segments based on gross revenue generated.
+However, where applicable, portions of the administrative function expenses are allocated among the operating segments based on gross revenue generated.
 The operating segments do share facilities in Xushui County, Baoding City, Hebei Province, China.
 All sales were sold to customers located in the PRC.

-Summarized financial information for the two reportable segments is as follows:
+Summarized financial information for the three reportable segments is as follows: